Can An Image Classifier Suffice For Action Recognition?: Related Work

 \section{Related Work}

-\textbf{Action Recognition from a Single Image.} One direction for action recognition is purely based on a single image~\cite{davis1997mei, Zhao_2017_ICCV, 8658386, bilen2016dynamic}.
-In ~\cite{davis1997mei}, multiple small objects are first identified in a still image and then the target action is inferred from the relationship among the objects.
-E.g. if a hand holding a pen, the action is likely to be hand writing.
-Other approaches such as ~\cite{8658386} propose to predict the missing temporal information in still images and then combine it with spatial information for action classification.
-There are also approaches such as motion-energy image (MEI)~\cite{davis1997mei} and Dynamic Image Network~\cite{bilen2016dynamic} that attempt to summarize motion information in a video into a representation image for action classification.
-Nonetheless, our method does not attempt to understand a video from a single input image or a summarization image; instead it composites the video into a super image, and then classifies the image with an image classifier directly.
+\textbf{Action Recognition from a Single Image.} One direction for video action recognition is purely based on a single image~\citep{davis1997mei, Zhao_2017_ICCV, 8658386, bilen2016dynamic}.
+In ~\citep{davis1997mei}, multiple small objects are first identified in a still image and then the target action is inferred from the relationship among the objects.
+Other approaches such as~\citep{8658386} propose to predict the missing temporal information in still images and then combine it with spatial information for action classification.
+There are also approaches that attempt to summarize RGB or motion information in a video into a representative image for action recognition, e.g., motion-energy image (MEI)~\citep{davis1997mei}, Dynamic Image Network~\citep{bilen2016dynamic}, Informative Frame Synthesis (IFS)~\citep{Qiu_2021_ICCV}, Adaptive Weighted Spatio-temporal Distillation (AWSD)~\citep{Tavakolian_2019_ICCV} and Adversarial Video Distillation (AVD)~\citep{DBLP:journals/corr/abs-1907-05640}.
+Nonetheless, our approach does not attempt to understand a video from a single input image or a summarized image.
+Instead our proposed approach composites the video into a super image, and then classifies the image with an image classifier directly.